ArthurVardevanyan/CPD_SO_Automated_Printing/README.md

 This file is a PJL template file for how the job files print.
 The file gets modified by on the job parameters and then inserting onto each postscript file.
 #### PJL Options.txt
 Contains a list of the PJL Options and what they do for our machine.

+## Tests
+This folder contains all the test code and test files for running tests.

+Last Updated: 20191018